 Death Benefit (Survivor Benefit) – the total compensation that is paid to the beneficiary of the life insurance plan when the insured passes away.

-Deductible and Copays – typically the amount you pay out of pocket either before the coverage starts (deductible) or as a percentage of what the insurance plan covers (co-pay ro co-insurance).
-More: Deductible, Co-Insurance and Co-Pays.
+Deductible and Copays – typically the amount you pay out of pocket either before the coverage starts (deductible) or as a percentage of what the insurance plan covers (co-pay or co-insurance).
+More: Deductible, Co-Insurance, and Co-Pays.

 Dependent – a spouse and/or children who are legally dependent on the insured for financial stability.
 In some cases, dependents will qualify for insurance coverage within the insured’s policy.